Stock market today: Wall Street drifts as momentum slows from a huge rally to start the year

 The Fed has already hiked rates by a mammoth 5 percentage points from virtually zero early last year in hopes of getting inflation under control.
 But it’s hinted that it may be nearing the end of the increases, which would mean less added pressure on the economy and financial markets.
 Much of Wall Street expects it to raise rates on July 26.

-But the hope is that will be the Fed’s final increase of the cycle.
+The hope among traders is that will be the Fed’s final increase of the cycle.
 The Fed, meanwhile, has hinted that it could perhaps raise rates twice more this year.

 Other than Friday’s jobs report, the other big piece of data that could change the Fed’s thinking before its next meeting are likely the latest updates on monthly inflation.

-In the bond market, yields sank immediately after the weaker-than-expected data on manufacturing.
-The yield on the 10-year Treasury fell to 3.79% from 3.84% late Friday.
+In the bond market, yields swung following the weaker-than-expected data on manufacturing.
+The yield on the 10-year Treasury recovered from an initial drop to remain steady at 3.84%.
 It helps set rates for mortgages and other important loans.

-The two-year yield, which moves more on expectations for the Fed, dropped to 4.86% from 4.90%.
+The two-year yield, which moves more on expectations for the Fed, also pared losses to hold steady at 4.90%.

 In markets abroad, stocks were modestly lower in Europe.
 In Asia, Japan’s Nikkei 225 rose 1.7% to add to its huge run to start the year.
 The quarterly “tankan report” of business sentiment compiled by the Bank of Japan showed an improvement for the fifth consecutive quarter, from June last year.